Skip to contents

 mse

-If TRUE (the default), compute variances from sums of squares around the point estimate from the full-sample weights, If FALSE, compute variances from sums of squares around the mean estimate from the replicate weights.
+If TRUE (the default), compute variances from sums of squares around the point estimate from the full-sample weights.
+If FALSE, compute variances from sums of squares around the mean estimate from the replicate weights.
 For Fay's generalized replication method, setting mse = FALSE can potentially lead to large underestimates of variance.

 compress